mxcl/PromiseKit/_posts/2014-03-10-basic-promises.markdown

 ## Promises In Practice

-Cocoa development can become a mess of asynchronous patterns and asynchronous boilerplate.
-Here's an example:
+Cocoa development can become a mess of asynchronous patterns, asynchronous boilerplate and flakey error handling.
+Here’s an example:

 {% highlight objectivec %}
 @implementation MyViewController